amistry3/herozero/README.md

-# Qunatify - Your Ultimate Financial Decision-Making Toolkit
+# HeroZero - Your Ultimate Financial Decision-Making Toolkit

-Qunatify is a comprehensive, user-friendly suite of financial calculators and tools designed to empower you in making informed financial decisions.
-Whether you're planning a major purchase like a car or a new mobile phone, or looking to invest in mutual funds, Qunatify provides the practical resources you need to manage your finances with confidence.
+HeroZero is a comprehensive, user-friendly suite of financial calculators and tools designed to empower you in making informed financial decisions.
+Whether you're planning a major purchase like a car or a new mobile phone, or looking to invest in mutual funds, HeroZero provides the practical resources you need to manage your finances with confidence.

 ## Features